marked-gil/discover-asia/README.md

 ### Features Left to Implement

+* To add a sticky button, which functions smoothly and efficiently as a link back to the top of the page (especially in the Home and Destinations pages) and it stays at the bottom right of the viewport.
+I tried to implement it initially but it did not work smoothly as I intended, and it was unpredictable.
+As my knowledge enhances, I wish to visit this project again and implement it.

 * To use a HAMBURGER MENU button using Javascript or Bootstrap to enhance responsiveness and style of the navbar.

 * To display the client reviews in a carousel or slideshow especially when viewed in mobile devices.

 ___